XingFramework/xing-book/workflow.md

 1. [GET:](#get) Resources that are being consumed by the Frontend
 2. [POST/PUT:](#postput) Resources that are being received from the Frontend

+---

-Outlined here are the files that you would need to touch to produce a Backend Resource.
+Outlined here are the files that you would need to touch to produce an outgoing Backend Resource.
 We generally tend to write files in this order.

 #### <a name="get"></a>GET (Outgoing)